The Voice Portugal: Season 6 (2018)

 The sixth season of The Voice Portugal began in September 2018 with the same panelists as last season.
-In this season there were five finalists, one per team and one voted by the public after being eliminated in the semi-final.
+In this season, there were five finalists, one per team and one voted by the public after being eliminated in the semi-final.

 Season 7 (2019–2020)

 The seventh season of The Voice Portugal began on 13 October 2019.
 Liz and Aurea remained as coaches, alongside debutants Diogo Piçarra and António Zambujo, who replaced Carreira and Ralph.
 From this season on, bands can participate.
-For the first time in the competition, the knockouts phase was live with public voting, instead of being pre-recorded.
+For the first time in the competition, the knockouts phase was live, instead of being pre-recorded, and included public voting.

 Season 8 (2020–2021)

 The eighth season of The Voice Portugal began on 27 September 2020.
 Liz, Aurea, Piçarra, and Zambujo remained as coaches.
-For the first time in the competition, in the battles phase, each artist sang a different song instead of singing one together, probably due to the procedures of the COVID-19 pandemic in Portugal.
+For the first time in the competition, in the battles phase, each artist sang a different song instead of singing one together, due to the procedures of the COVID-19 pandemic in Portugal.
 This season marks the first stolen artist to win The Voice Portugal.